Yago/fine-reader/README.md

-chrome-reader
+Fine Reader
 =============

-A little chrome extension to have a readable content on newspaper website
+A Chrome extension to have a readable content.